-Nick & Dariece left everything behind in search of cultural experiences, beautiful beaches and off the beaten path adventures.
+Nick and Dariece (known very well as Goats on the Road) left everything behind in search of cultural experiences, beautiful beaches and off the beaten path adventures.
 During their 3 years of travelling the world, they’ve found ourselves on some amazing journeys; perhaps their most epic journey is the one you’re about to read.
 Please enjoy this week-in-the-life of Nick and Dariece, starting in the stunning beachside village of Tofo in Mozambique.

 9:30 am: We had met a couple of new travel friends on the bus ride to Tofo, Alice from Luxemburg, and Henrik from Germany.
 We set a map out on the table in the guesthouse restaurant and planned our route from the southern part of Mozambique, all the way up to the Quirimbas archipelago in the North.
 We weren’t sure how we were going to make it there, but we knew we had a long road ahead of us.

 10:30 am: I had one more Tofo dive planned before we left this stunning beach town.
 Humpback Whales were breaching just offshore so I had some excited jitters as I donned my scuba gear and set out to sea.

 11:45 am: We suited up and jumped into the water to begin the dive.
 My stomach was still feeling queasy from the boat ride as I descended 20 meters into the crystal clear Indian ocean.